Riley-Py/UWaterloo-Work/SCI 238/Chapter 24 - Life in the Universe/Life on Earth.md

 ### How did Life Arise on Earth?
 - Life evolves through time (Darwin's theory)
 - All life shares a common ancestry
-- We don't know how the first organism arose, but
+- We don't know how the first organism arose, but lab experiments suggest scenarios

+#### The Theory of Evolution
+- Evolution has occurred through time
+- Darwin's theory tells how evolution occurs: *Natural selection*
+	- Supported by discovery of DNA: evolution through *mutations*

+#### Tree of Life
+- Mapping genetic relationships